Something to Eat™ is a crisis response, meal packaging program that binds together the privileged and the poor.

 “I was hungry and you gave me something to eat…”

 This initiative has been met with unprecedented excitement.
-Since 2009, 20,000 people (mostly teenagers) from 600+ churches have packaged more than half a million meals to be sent to orphans in Africa and Haiti.
+Since 2009, 20,000 people (mostly teenagers) from 600+ churches have packaged more than 3.4 million meals to be sent to places all over the world experiencing food insecurity.

 The rebranding launch of Something to Eat.
 Stay tuned for our new logo, website and curriculum!